Learn About The Law

 FindLaw’s Learn About the Law features thousands of informational articles to help you understand your options.
 And if you’re ready to hire an attorney, find one in your area who can help.

-(B) A state institution of higher education's or private college's contract with a student shall not prevent the student from using the student's name, image, or likeness for a commercial purpose when the student is not engaged in official team activities.
+(A) A state institution of higher education's or private college's contract with a student-athlete shall not prevent the student-athlete from using the student-athlete's name, image, or likeness for a commercial purpose when the student-athlete is not engaged in official team activities.

-(C) A student shall not enter into a contract providing compensation to the student for use of the student's name, image, or likeness that requires the student to display a sponsor's product, or otherwise advertise for a sponsor, during official team activities or any other time if that requirement is in conflict with a provision of a contract to which a state institution of higher education or private college is a party.
+(B) A student-athlete shall not enter into a contract providing compensation to the student-athlete for use of the student-athlete's name, image, or likeness that requires the student-athlete to display a sponsor's product, or otherwise advertise for a sponsor, if that requirement is in conflict with a provision of a contract to which a state institution of higher education or private college is a party.

-(D)(1) A student who intends to enter into a verbal or written contract providing compensation to the student for use of the student's name, image, or likeness shall disclose the proposed contract to an official of the state institution of higher education or private college for review by the institution or college.
-The institution or college shall designate an official to whom the student is to disclose the proposed contract.
+(C)(1) A student-athlete who intends to enter into a verbal or written contract providing compensation to the student-athlete for use of the student-athlete's name, image, or likeness shall disclose the proposed contract to an official of the state institution of higher education or private college for review by the institution or college.
+The institution or college shall designate an official to whom the student-athlete is to disclose the proposed contract.

-(2) If a state institution of higher education or private college identifies a conflict between the proposed verbal or written contract described in division (D)(1) of this section and any existing provisions of a contract to which the institution or college is a party, the institution or college shall communicate to the student the relevant contract provision that is in conflict.
-The student shall not enter into the proposed contract, but the student may negotiate a revision to the proposed contract to avoid the conflict.
+(2) If a state institution of higher education or private college identifies a conflict between the proposed verbal or written contract described in division (C)(1) of this section and any existing provisions of a contract to which the institution or college is a party, the institution or college shall communicate to the student-athlete the relevant contract provision that is in conflict.
+The student-athlete shall not enter into the proposed contract, but the student-athlete may negotiate a revision to the proposed contract to avoid the conflict.
 The revised proposed contract is subject to review by the institution or college to ensure compliance with this chapter.

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
 Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.